This post may contain affiliate links for which I receive a small commission.

 Closing Thoughts on Mammoth Hot Springs

-Yellowstone National Park is filled with breathtaking waterfalls, world class wildlife viewing, the largest collection of active geysers in the world and stunning landscapes.
+Yellowstone National Park is filled with breathtaking waterfalls, world class wildlife viewing, the largest collection of active geysers in the world.
 For many, Mammoth Hot Springs is only a quick stop on the way to the Grand Canyon of Yellowstone Falls and Old Faithful.

-My hope is that this post inspires you, especially those interested in photography, to take time to explore all the unique and amazing landscapes of Mammoth Hot Springs.
-I have photographed the park for 20 years so I know them well, and have created some of my very best Yellowstone images at Mammoth and bet you can do the same.
+My hope is that this post inspires you, especially those interested in photography, to take stop for a minute and explore all the unique and amazing landscapes of Mammoth Hot Springs.
+I have photographed the park for over 20 years and have created some of my very best Yellowstone images at Mammoth and bet you can do the same.